 I have worked with Tim Powers ’11 of Inovateus Solar, Bill Jordan ’85 of Jordan Energy and The Let's Share the Sun Foundation, and Professor Svetlana Neretina of the Notre Dame’s College of Engineering to design and optimize a roof-top solar array to help meet Our Lady of the Road’s electricity needs.
 Generous in-kind donations have helped us through the design process and the structural engineering approval, and the project is ready for implementation.

-To fund this project, we are raising $17,500 for the materials by May 15th, 2018 for a planned installation in early summer.
+To fund this project, we are raising $17,500 for the materials by May 30th, 2018 for a planned installation this summer.
 Members of the community have already agreed to donate the project design, engineering, and installation.
 Please consider making a tax-deductible donation to this project.

 As Pope Francis said in his papal encyclical Laudato Si, “We are faced not with two separate crises, one environmental and the other social, but rather with one complex crisis which is both social and environmental.
 Strategies for a solution demand an integrated approach to combating poverty, restoring dignity to the excluded, and at the same time protecting nature.”
 (139).
 The Catholic Worker recognizes this connection; please help them to fulfill their dream of generating power in line with their values.